 It’s worth noting that when Disney stopped using the Virtual Queue for Remy’s and Rise of the Resistance, they said they “paused” and “suspended” those services, leaving the window open for them to come back in the future at those attractions or other new ones like Cosmic Rewind.

 The only new attraction that hasn’t opened with the Virtual Queue is Mickey and Minnie’s Runaway Railway.
-The reason is likely because that ride can handle a large number of guests per hour and is fast loading, so boarding groups aren’t as useful.
+The reason is likely because that ride can handle a large number of guests per hour and is fast-loading, so boarding groups aren’t as useful.

-Cosmic Rewind on the other hand is a roller coaster and will not have the same shear capacity as Runaway Railway.
+Cosmic Rewind on the other hand is a roller coaster and does not have the same shear capacity as Runaway Railway.
 For those reasons, Disney felt strongly that Cosmic Rewind needed to use the virtual queue, at least for a while.

 If past experience comes into play with Cosmic Rewind, getting into the Virtual Queue is somewhat of a lottery and you can expect it to fill up within seconds.
 For that reason, we highly recommend reading our instructions and tips in this article which will help give you the best chance of riding.